 Photo: "Ayman & Ghina Unpacked Refugee Baggage", 2017 (courtesy of Mohamad Hafez)

-Curated by New York-based writer and researcher, Maymanah Farhat, the exhibition’s 14 featured artists reflect on the widescale destruction of the country and the plight of its displaced through painting, multimedia, photography, video and installation.
-In the process, their work helps shape our understanding of the conflict, from the peaceful start of the revolution to the resulting humanitarian crisis.
+Curated by New York-based writer and researcher, Maymanah Farhat, the exhibition’s 14 featured artists reflected on the widescale destruction of the country and the plight of its displaced through painting, multimedia, photography, video and installation.
+In the process, their work helped shape our understanding of the conflict, from the peaceful start of the revolution to the resulting humanitarian crisis.

 About the Artists

 The exhibition featured works by 14 artists: Azza Abo Rebieh, Hiba Al Ansari, Ammar al-Beik, Nour Asalia, Tammam Azzam, Khaled Barakeh, Bady Dalloul, Oroubah Dieb, Osama Esid, Lara Haddad, Mohamed Hafez, Nagham Hodaifa, Essma Imady, Kevork Mourad.

 Syrian Artists Reflect on the 10th Anniversary of the Syrian Uprising

 Marking the launch of the MEI Art Gallery exhibit, In This Moonless Black Night: Syrian Art After the Uprising, MEI was pleased to host a conversation exploring how Syrian artists in exile have addressed the hope, trauma and displacement of the past decade through their art.

 Photo: "The Bed and the White Pillow Became My New Home", 2018 (Courtesy of Azza Abo Rebieh)